 Recipe Tips for Making Perfect Corn on the Cob in Your Instant Pot

 - What type of trivet is best for the Instant Pot?
-You can use a metal trivet, like the one that comes with the Instant Pot when you purchase it, or if you prefer, you can opt for a silicone trivet.
+You can use a metal trivet, like the one that comes with most any electric pressure cooker when you purchase it, or if you prefer, you can opt for a silicone trivet.
 I really like the silicone trivet that has handles (You can see it in the picture above).
-The handles make it so handy for lifting things out of the Instant, though you will still need to use tongs for removing the hot ears of corn.
+The handles make it so handy for lifting things out of the Instant Pot – I love that thing!

 Printable Recipe for Making 2-Minute Instant Pot Corn on the Cob

 How to Make 2-Minute Instant Pot Corn on the Cob

 You haven't lived until you've made sweet corn in your Instant Pot.
 Just pile the ears in, pressurize for 2 minutes and BOOM!
 You've got the best corn on the cob in the land. 🙂